Everything you will need to do before departing

 Before departure you will receive a cash advance breakdown detailing the different categories that the money you have been advanced is intended for.
 This will likely mirror the remaining expenses to your vendors.

-You GSP Advisor is more than happy to help you navigate this process.
+You Global Learning Advisor is more than happy to help you navigate this process.
 Reach out if you have any questions.

-You may hold academic sessions to prepare the students for the field as you see fit but you cannot assign any work to your students that will count towards their grade prior to the in-field dates of your program.
-In the past professors have hosted a meet and greet, packing sessions, or an in depth program overview with students in six to eight weeks leading up to their departure.
+You are welcome to hold academic sessions to prepare your group for their in-field experience as you see fit.
+However, group study programs are not allowed to have work assigned to students that will count towards their grade prior to the in-field dates of your program.
+In the past professors have hosted a meet and greet, packing sessions, an in depth program overview, or a discussion or readings (just to name a few activities) with students in six to eight weeks leading up to their departure.

 If you would like to set an academic foundation for your students before they leave, you can assign readings, discussions, and D2L activities.
 Some professors even take the week before their departure to conduct classes with their students.